 Taste the romance of life in a cup

 Darjeeling is known world over for its tea with the British introducing the now geographically indexed tea in the mid-1800s.
-The area was first scouted as an apt place for a sanitorium for the British officer stationed in Kolkata, but the weather proved apt to grow tea and soon commercial tea gardens were established.
-The Ging Tea House was built in 1864 with the foundation laid by the Darjeeling Tea Company and is among the first colonial tea planter bungalows to be built.
-The tea estate is a thirty minute scenic drive from Darjeeling town in Lebong Valley and a three hour drive from Siliguri.
-It is Set amidst 960 acres on top of a hill, the plantation retreat offers magnificent views of the might Kanchenjunga – the third highest mountain in the world.
+The area was first scouted as an apt place for a sanitorium for the British officers stationed in Kolkata.
+However, the weather proved appropriate to grow tea and soon commercial tea gardens were established.
+The Ging Tea House was built in 1864 with the foundation laid by the Darjeeling Tea Company; it is among the first colonial tea planter bungalows to be built.
+The tea estate is a 30 minute scenic drive from Darjeeling town in Lebong Valley and a three hour drive from Siliguri.
+Set amidst 960 acres on top of a hill, the plantation retreat offers magnificent views of the mighty Kanchenjunga – the third highest mountain in the world.

 Know Your Host

 Ging Tea House is a family property restored and run lovingly by the members of the Tibrewal family.
 Shilpi, Seema and Sumedha have been the founding pillars of the property.